-INFO-I 441 Human-Computer Interaction Design I (3 cr.)
-Human-computer interaction design (HCID) describes the way a person or group accomplishes tasks with a computer-what the individual or group does and how the computer responds; what the computer does and how the individual or group responds.
+INFO-H 440 Human Robot Interaction, Honors (3 cr.)
+This course surveys the field of human-robot interaction (HRI), which involves understanding how people perceive and respond to robots and creating robots that interact naturally with people.
+We will discuss the design, evaluation and societal significance of interactive robots from a human-centered perspective through readings, discussion and developing HRI prototypes.
+Credit given for only one of INFO-I 440, H 440 or I 540.
+INFO-I 441 Interaction Design Practice (3 cr.)
+Humancomputer interaction design (HCID) describes the way a person or group accomplishes tasks with a computer what the individual or group does and how the computer responds; what the computer does and how the individual or group responds.
 This course is organized around a collection of readings and three design projects applying human-computer interaction principles to the design, selection, and evaluation of interactive systems.

 INFO-I 453 Computer and Information Ethics (3 cr.)
 Ethical and professionalization issues that arise in the context of designing and using networked information technologies and information resources.
-Examines frameworks for making ethical decisions, emergent technologies and their ethical implications, information/computer professionalism.
+Examines frameworks for making ethical decisions, emergent technologies and their ethical implications, information/ computer professionalism.
 Topics include privacy, intellectual property, cybercrime, games, social justice, and codes of professional ethics.

 INFO-I 485 Bioinspired Computing (3 cr.)
 P: INFO-I 211 or CSCI-C 212.
 Biological organisms cope with the demands of their environments using solutions quite unlike the traditional human-engineered approaches to problem solving.
 Biological systems tend to be adaptive, reactive, and distributed.
 Bio-inspired computing is a field devoted to tackling complex problems using computational methods modeled after design principles encountered in nature.
+Credit given for only one of INFO-I 485 or I 585.

 INFO-I 486 Artificial Life (3 cr.)
 Artificial Life is a broad discipline encompassing the origins, modeling, and synthesis of natural and artificial living entities and systems.
 Artificial Intelligence, as a discipline, tries to model and understand intelligent systems and behavior, typically at the human level.
+Credit given for only one of INFO-I 486 or I 586.